 Began a campaign to build a qualified workforce for building OFGs/Watershed Friendly Landscapes in SLO county to concurrently deal with the problems of water supply and ocean/watershed pollution.

-Established a key alliance with Ron Munds, Principal Environmental Specialist for the County of SLO and head of the Partners in Water Quality, who offered to help advance the cause of bringing professional training in the watershed approach to landscape industry professionals and homeowners on the Central Coast.
+Established key alliances with Ron Munds, Principal Environmental Specialist for the County of SLO and Jaime Lien Hendrickson, Conservation Manager with the Atascadero Mutual Water Company, who offered to help advance the cause of bringing professional training in the watershed approach to landscape industry professionals and homeowners on the Central Coast.